microsoft/PartnerResources/_docs/Skilling/Security Academy/Other pages/Partner programs.md

 ## Microsoft Intelligent Security Association (MISA)

-The **[Microsoft Intelligent Security Association (MISA)](https://www.microsoft.com/en-us/security/business/intelligent-security-association)** is Microsoft’s premiere Security Partner association comprised of independent software vendors (ISV) and managed security service providers (MSSP) that have integrated their solutions with Microsoft’s security products.
+The **[Microsoft Intelligent Security Association (MISA)](https://www.microsoft.com/en-us/security/business/intelligent-security-association)** is Microsoft’s premiere Security Partner association comprised of ISVs and MSSPs that have integrated their solutions with Microsoft’s security products.

 #### Benefits